mooltiverse/nyx/docs/_pages/guide/user/02.introduction/how-nyx-works.md

 1. **release scope definition**: the Git commit history is browsed using Git natural order (from newest to older commits) starting from the current commit in the current branch (`HEAD`).
 Each commit is inspected along with its tags and the search stops at commit `C` where `C` is the first commit with a valid release tag applied (according to the [scheme]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/global-options.md %}#scheme)).
 The release tag becomes the [previous version]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/release-scope.md %}#previous-version) and commit `C+1` (the commit after `C`, which was encountered before `C` when stepping backward) becomes the [initial commit]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/release-scope.md %}#initial-commit).
 2. **scope analysis**: TODO: complete this bullet
 3. **generate version**: creates the current version identifier.
 If the above steps didn't find any [previous version]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/release-scope.md %}#previous-version) then the [initial version]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/global-options.md %}#initial-version) is used, otherwise the previous version is bumped.
-Which identifier is bumped depends pn what was found during the scope analysis
+Which identifier is bumped depends on what was found during the scope analysis

 TODO: summarize the INFER steps here
 {: .notice--warning}